HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 These metrics aim to cover the core elements which are indicative of a great web user experience.
 The [Performance](https://almanac.httparchive.org/en/2021/performance) chapter covers these in more detail, but here we are interested in looking at these metrics specifically in terms of CMSs.

-Initially, let’s review the 10 CMS platforms with the highest number of domains, and examine what percentage of sites on each platform have a **passing** grade, meaning that the 75th percentile of each of the above metrics must be in the “good” (green) range for each site.
+Initially, let’s review the 10 CMS platforms with the highest number of origins, and examine what percentage of sites on each platform have a **passing** grade, meaning that the 75th percentile of each of the above metrics must be in the “good” (green) range for each site.

 {{ figure_markup(
   image="core-web-vitals.png",